 - Do you have children at home?
-This might mean additional costs for childcare, camp, food, etc. - Gas prices may increase during this time of year. - Your electric bill may increase from air conditioning usage. - Does your home require seasonal maintenance?
+This might mean additional costs for child care, camp, food, etc. - Gas prices may increase during this time of year. - Your electric bill may increase from air conditioning usage. - Does your home require seasonal maintenance? - If you are a student, will you need to find housing during summer break?